 Thinking you can afford a certain price and actually being pre-qualified for a specific amount are two different things.
 Today, it is always better to make pre-qualification your first priority, especially if you're a first time home buyer.
 Not only will it save heartache by putting a dollar limit on your home buying dreams, it will save time and allow you to make a confident offer when you find that special property.

 Connecting with a reputable real estate agent sooner than later can save you time, money, and frustration - especially when inventory is tight.
 Don't delay!

 House hunting is a task that requires time and effort, whether your move takes you across town or across the country.
-Assess your options.
+Assess your options, whether you're moving to a Nashville community such as Brentwood homes, or anywhere else.
 If it's a long-distance move, weigh the pros and cons of renting for a period of time as you settle in to new surroundings.
 At the very least, do some "homework" in advance.
 Read about neighborhoods, talk to locals, gather information.

 Don't ever expect to find your new home in a single day.
 That really only happens on television!
 In fact, you might have to submit multiple offers before you reach a binding contract, especially in a competitive real estate market.

 We all know the mantra, "Location, Location, Location."
 In real estate, it is true that location usually trumps everything.
 But, don't limit your home search to a single neighborhood or suburb.
 Instead, be honest about your requirements, whether they include a prime school district, access to parks and playgrounds, a dramatic view, easy commute or a community close to weekend fun and entertainment.

 We can tell you from experience, that most buyers looking for their first home do not end-up purchasing in the area they initially started their search.